Just a few days ago, I posted a tweet that got a bunch of online traction. Here’s the tweet:

 Your teenagers need a strategy too.
-That strategy must start in prayer, getting your teenagers to pray for their lost friends, classmates, teammates and family members by name.
-Then they must care for them by loving them, listening to them and serving them like Jesus.
-And, finally, they must share the message of Jesus…out loud with words.
+That strategy must start with prayer.
+Challenge your teenagers to pray for their lost friends, classmates, teammates, and family members by name.
+Then they must care for them by loving them, listening to them, and serving them like Jesus.
+And, finally, they must share the message of Jesus—out loud with words.

-At Dare 2 Share we highly recommend the Life in 6 Words app as a great way for teenagers to get started.
-It has a place where they can input the names of their friends into a “Cause Circle” where they can be prompted to pray for them on a regular basis.
+At Dare 2 Share, we highly recommend the free Life in 6 Words app as a great way for teenagers to get started.
+It has a place where they can input the names of their friends into what we call a “Cause Circle” and be regularly prompted to pray for them.

-The centerpiece of the app is a simple way for teens to share the Gospel with their friends by swiping through the G.O.S.P.E.L. sharing screens on the app and explaining each point as swipe through it.
-As I often tell teenagers, “If you can swipe and read you can share the Gospel using the Life in 6 Words app.”
-It’s free on your App Store by the way!
+The centerpiece of the app is a simple way for teens to share the Gospel with their friends by swiping through the G.O.S.P.E.L. sharing screens and explaining each point as they go.
+As I often tell teenagers: “If you can swipe and read, you can share the Gospel using the Life in 6 Words app.”

 Perhaps you have another strategy for teenagers sharing their faith.
 Great!
 Use it!
 The methodology doesn’t matter nearly as much as the clarity of the message.

-Teenagers need to have a burning Gospel Urgency, basic Gospel Fluency and a practical Gospel Strategy if they are going to be ready to make a difference now and after they graduate from high school.
+Teenagers need to have a burning Gospel urgency, basic Gospel fluency, and a practical Gospel strategy if they’re going to be ready to make a difference now and after they graduate from high school.
 I hope these tools and recommendations will help you equip your teenagers more effectively.

-As an ending thought, I’d encourage you to take a look at Dare 2 Share’s week-long summer student leadership training called Lead THE Cause.
-It’s the best thing we do to train both teenagers and youth leaders in these three keys to effective evangelism.
+As an ending thought, I’d encourage you to take a look at Dare 2 Share’s weeklong summer student leadership training called Lead THE Cause.
+It’s highly effective at training both teenagers and youth leaders in these three keys to effective evangelism.